This post may contain affiliate links. Please see my disclosure policy for details.

 I live in Swindon and even though this town isn’t too attractive, the little gems you can find in and around it are honestly some of the most beautiful highlights of the English countryside.

-Here are 5 places in Wiltshire which will blow your mind!!
+Here are 5 of the best places to visit in Wiltshire which will blow your mind!

 1. Avebury stone circle

 Most people if visiting from outside of the UK will always turn to Stonehenge, which is the main draw of tourists in the area.